 If none of those abduction exercises appeals to you how about 19 more?
 Watch the video above and choose the ones that you like.

-For further exercises, you may also like to see my page on the external rotators of the hip.
+For further exercises, you may also like to see our page on the external rotators of the hip.

-See my anterior pelvic tilt page on symptoms, how to test for it and how to fix it.
+See our anterior pelvic tilt page on symptoms, how to test for it and how to fix it.

 Fixing Knee Valgus is Not Simple but Form Counts